 The NSE is a registered organization limited by guarantee.
 They founded it in the year 1960, and it is duly licensed under the Investments Securities Act (ISA).
 In addition, they also regulate it to operate under the Security Exchange Commission.
 The Nigeria Stock Exchange offers listing services, trading services, market data solutions, etc. They achieve this through an automated trading system that allows investors to trade several securities.

 - Central Securities Clearing System (CSCS)

-Basically, The CSCS is an arm under the Nigerian Stock Exchange.
+Basically, The CSCS is an arm of the Nigerian Stock Exchange.
 They license them to carry out the responsibility of depository, clearing, and settlement of all transactions in the NSE.
 Furthermore, the CSCS as the Nation’s exclusive Financial Market Infrastructure processes all securities in the Nigerian stock market.
 They process these securities in an electronic book-entry form.
 This is to ensure safe and efficient transaction processes in the market.

 Currently, in Nigeria, there are well over 90 stockbrokers.
 They are professional traders who purchase and sell shares on behalf of their clients.
 A stockbroker can either be an investment advisor or a registered representative.
 The majority of these stockbrokers work with a brokerage firm, and they handle transactions for individuals and institutions.

 How do I buy shares in the Nigerian stock market?